-Any additional advertising, exposure, or advertising materials for your book are not covered by this.
+This does not cover any additional advertising, exposure, or advertising materials for your book.

 With print-on-demand (POD) printing, a book is produced only when a customer places an order.
 This makes it possible for stores online to list a product catalog for sale without actually having them in stock as well as prints of single or small amounts.

 Independent authors who want to sell printed publications have an excellent chance, thanks to the new print-on-demand firms.